salauer/nfl-rebaro/README.md

 ### ReBaRO Rankings

-These rankings are a simple sum of the points scored by a team over the average allowed in other games by their opponent and points allowed by a team less than the average scored in other games by their opponent.
+OLD: These rankings are a simple mean of the point differentials by a team over the mean point differentials in other games by their opponents.

-Positive values indicate better performance for offense, defense, and overall ReBaRO.
+NEW: Imagine the same as above but with medians.
+The offensive and defensive scores won’t necessarily add up to the overall score because medians aren’t as nice as means in that way, but I still trust them more.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <thead>